7 Exercise Machines That Are Actually Worth Your Time

 4. Chest Press

 This exercise is an incredibly effective way to work several muscles at once.

 "The chest press machine is a great way to isolate your anterior deltoids (the front of your shoulders) and pectorals (chest muscles) without putting too much strain on your wrists and shoulders like push-ups do," says Arndt.
 What's more, "if you have carpal tunnel or hand/wrist issues, a chest press machine is a great alternative to a bench press or push-up but works very similar muscle groups," she adds.

 On an upper-body or chest/triceps lifting day, try 3 sets of 8 to 12 reps with a medium- to heavy-weight stack.
-(FYI, here's what a week of balanced workouts looks like.)
+(FYI, here are top 6 exercise picks to perk up your pecs.)

 5. Seated Leg Press

 The leg press machine with back support offers a modified squat position, working your glutes, hamstrings, and quads without putting too much additional strain on your lower back and knees, says Arndt.
 "You can modify your chair setting to determine how 'deep' of a press/squat you want to do, and modify your weight as needed," she says.

 "Because this exercise works big muscle groups—your glutes, hamstrings, and quads—it should be one of the first lower-body exercises you complete at the gym," she says.
 On a lower-body day, try 3 sets of 10 to 15 reps at a light- to medium-weight stack.
 Start light with the weight you choose on this gym machine, and you can always go heavier if needed.
 (Hint: The last one or two reps should feel really hard—see below for more on how to pick the perfect LB level on any gym machine.)